 - Use the mouse wheel to zoom in and out.

-- Tilt the scene by clicking the scroll wheel on the mouse while moving the mouse forward and backward.
+- Tilt the scene by clicking the scroll wheel on the mouse while moving the mouse up and down.
 Don't turn the scroll wheel or you'll zoom instead of tilting.

 To return to a familiar viewpoint, click a bookmark or click Previous Extent .